 3) Use time saving strategies to balance hectic schedules – As the dementia journey changes, your schedule may become busier.
 Many partners in care have found organizations to help them stay on track.
 Figure out what strategies work for you.
 It can be helpful to prioritize, make lists, or delegate tasks to others.

-4) Listen to respected opinions about your well-being – If trusted family, friends, and neighbours are expressing concerns about your well-being, remember that they can often detect gradual changes in yourself better than you can.
+4) Listen to respected opinions about your well-being – If trusted family, friends, and neighbors are expressing concerns about your well-being, remember that they can often detect gradual changes in yourself better than you can.

 5) Recognize that you are not alone - Many have experienced the same feelings and emotions you may be facing.
 Draw on their knowledge and expertise throughout the journey.